flexera-public/flexera-plugins/README.md

 ## Getting Help
 Support for these plugin will be provided though GitHub Issues and the RightScale public slack channel #plugins.
 Visit http://chat.rightscale.com/ to join!

+### Opening an Issue
+Github issues contain a template for three types of requests(Bugs, New Features to an existing Plugin, New Plugin Request)

+- Bugs: Any issue you are having with an existing plugin not functioning correctly, this does not include missing features, or actions.
+- New Feature Request: Any feature(Field, Action, Link, Output, etc) that are to be added to an existing plugin.
+- New Plugin Request: Request for a new plugin based off of a new Resource(i.e Cloud Resource Type(`rds`,`elb`), Third Party Service(`riverbed`,`f5`,`cisco`), etc.